ianwelsh/heimdallr/docs/README.md

     -p, --profile <profile>    Profile name as specified in your configuration file [default: default]

 SUBCOMMANDS:
     connect      Connect to a running instance
     grant        Add your IP to a security group to allow ingress help         Prints this message or the help of the given subcommand(s) list         List all running instances
-    revoke     Revoke your IP from a security group to prevent future ingress update     Update this executable to the latest version
+    print-ssh    Print SSH command for connecting to running instance revoke       Revoke your IP from a security group to prevent future ingress update       Update this executable to the latest version
 ```

 List instances available to connect to.